It doesn’t take a genius to see why guys want to learn how to look handsome and attractive:

 Tucking in your shirt – especially a shirt that’s well cut – immediately makes you look more polished and put together.

-It conveys the message that you’re conscientious and care about your appearance, both of which contribute to attractiveness.
+It conveys the message that you’re conscientious and care about your personal appearance, both of which contribute to attractiveness.

 Rolling up your sleeves, meanwhile, makes you look a little more relaxed, conveying that while you make an effort to look good, you’re not too stuffy.